Our history and what we do...

 As funding from the initial grant ran out, writers, editors, and those in leadership roles worked on a volunteer basis.
 Fall 2013 brought a commitment to creating more infrastructure around TD's programming as the organization began a shift from being a founder-led organization, with Lisa Kraus driving many of the group's activities, to a more sustainable model with multiple leaders with key responsibilies.
 A Board of Directors and Editorial Board were named and financial systems were implemented.
 Others from within the group stepped forward to lead TD education and communications teams.

-On January 1, 2019, Lynn Brooks became editor-in-chief and Alen Amini became managing editor.
+On January 1, 2019, Lynn Brooks became editor-in-chief, and in April 2020 Mira Treatman became managing editor.
 We’ve now published over 1100 articles about the Philadelphia dance community and beyond.
 Each one goes through a careful and thorough two-tiered editorial process.
 Over 30 people are involved with the publication, either as a writer, editor, staff member, board member, or some combination of these roles. thINKingDANCE members have a wealth of experience in the dance field and elsewhere, as dancers, choreographers, university academics, or other professionals.
 They are deeply knowledgeable, passionate, and invested in improving both the quantity and quality of discourse in the dance field.